 Tuesday May 11th 1920.

 Alice and I went down to Ashtead for the day to-day and enjoyed it enormously.
-We left by the 10.50 from Victoria armed with the "Mirror" and the "Herald".
+We left by the 10.50 from Victoria armed with the "Mirror" and the "Herald"Link opens in a new window.
 Aunt Di met us at Epsom in the motor.
 The garden at the Cottage was looking quite lovely and Alice went into absolute raptures over the whole thing.
 We all three (and Timmy) went up to the Ralli's wild garden after luncheon.
 It was glorious with great masses of azeleas and bluebells.
 Aunt Di was as usual wonderfully kind and it was a gloriously sunshiny, hot day and we loved it all.
 Aunt Di took us to Ashtead which our train left at 5.50; we just caught a glimpse of Uncle Claude whose train arrived a few minutes before our's left.

 Lady Cohen came to see Mummy this afternoon.